torognes/inf9380/cloud/elasticluster_part1.md

 ```
 Open the file and enter your NREC username and password which you find in Google drive, under the cloud folder.

-Then source the file to export the variables:
+When you are ready to run Elasticluster you must first source the file to export the variables:

 ```
 source keystone.sh